Leverage, Leap, Lead

-Thriving in Africa in 2019, therefore, may very well depend on the successful implementation of strategies that will enable a business ride the storm of the disruption that comes with transformation.
+Thriving in Africa in 2019, therefore, may very well depend on the successful implementation of strategies that will enable a business to ride the storm of the disruption that comes with transformation.
 In particular, SMEs and startups in Africa will have to implement their own corporate transformational activities that leverage technology, alternate finance mechanisms, growing intra-Africa trade, fin-tech and urbanization.
-To do so, they will have to identify and implement the appropriate strategies to enable them adjust quickly and survive Africa’s integration into the digital age.
-On the other hand, multinationals and global giants operating or seeking to operate in Africa, must recognise the growing role of African SMEs in the value addition and supply chain process.
+To do so, they will have to identify and implement the appropriate strategies to enable them to adjust quickly and survive Africa’s integration into the digital age.
+On the other hand, multinationals and global giants operating or seeking to operate in Africa, must recognize the growing role of African SMEs in the value addition and supply chain process.

 Invariably, many of the global events of 2018 will continue to trend for the better part of 2019 and should be of concern to Africa business leaders.
 The following may be pertinent.

 China is far ahead of the rest of the world in terms of trade and investment in Africa but China’s relationship with other countries could also have an impact on African businesses.
 Pertinent among these is the trade war between the USA and China.
 There is a truce as of the date of going to press but it is uncertain whether this truce will last.
 What will be the effect of a full-blown USA-China trade war on business in Africa?

 Forum on China-Africa Cooperation (FOCAC), AfCFTA, and China-Africa Trade